enz/pentobi/HACKING.md

 The Libboardgame modules contain code that is not specific to Blokus and could be reused for other board games.

-* libboardgame_util --
-  General utilities (not specific to board games)
 * libboardgame_base --
-  Functionality for board games
+  General utilities and functionality for board games
 * libboardgame_gtp --
   Implementation of the
   [Go Text Protocol](https://en.wikipedia.org/wiki/Go_Text_Protocol) (GTP)